Designing Your Restaurant's Dining Room LayoutLast updated on 6/19/2019

 You'll also need a passage area of 18" between tables and chairs.
 However, you might want to create wider aisles to accommodate wheelchairs.
 The Americans with Disabilities Act (ADA) requires at least 36" wide aisles.

 As you consider different furniture, reflect on your business's long-term plans and goals.
+The furniture you choose depends on whether you are operating a fine dining or casual dining establishment.
+Fine dining guests expect to have a high-quality dining experience, from food to furniture.
+Regardless of your dining atmosphere, do not sacrifice quality.
 Your furniture is an investment; therefore, you should avoid buying non-commercial furniture.
 The price of commercial restaurant furniture reflects its ability to handle everyday wear and tear for years.

 Many venues have added two-person tables, as they are perfect for dining couples and prevent leaving two empty seats at a four-person table or booth.
 Plus, these small tables are great for sliding an addition onto another table or the end of a booth to accommodate larger parties.